wasp-lang/wasp/web/docs/language/features.md

 If you need more customization than what the buttons provide, you can create your own custom components using the `signInUrl`s.

-#### Overrides for Social Login Providers
+### Overrides

-When a user signs in for the first time, Wasp will create a new User account and link it to the chosen Auth Provider account (e.g. Google, GitHub) for future logins.
-The `username` will default to a random dictionary phrase that does not exist in the database, such as "nice-blue-horse-27160"
+When a user signs in for the first time, Wasp will create a new User account and link it to the chosen Auth Provider account for future logins.
+The `username` will default to a random dictionary phrase that does not exist in the database, such as `nice-blue-horse-27160`.

-If you would like to allow the user to select their own username, or some other sign up flow, you could add a boolean property to your User entity which indicates if the account setup is complete.
-You can then check this user's property on the client with the [`useAuth()`](#useauth) hook and redirect them when appropriate -- e.g. check on homepage if `user.isAuthSetup === false`, redirect them to `EditUserDetailsPage`.
+If you would like to allow the user to select their own username, or some other sign up flow, you could add a boolean property to your User entity indicating the account setup is incomplete.
+You can then check this user's property on the client with the [`useAuth()`](#useauth) hook and redirect them when appropriate
+  - e.g. check on homepage if `user.isAuthSetup === false`, redirect them to `EditUserDetailsPage`.

 Alternatively, you could add a `displayName` property to your User entity and assign it using the details of their provider account.
-Below is an example of how to do this:
+Below is an example of how to do this by using:
+  - the `getUserFieldsFn` function to configure the user's `username` or `displayName` from their provider account
+  - the `configFn` function to customize the configuration of the Provider's settings

 ```c title=main.wasp {9,10,13,14,26}
 app Example {